+What happens if you fail to register as a sex offender?
 It is either a felony or a gross misdemeanor, depending on the underlying conviction.
 A FTR conviction can result in jail time.
 If you are facing charges for failure to register, you should seek the assistance of counsel.

 Recently we discussed the basics of SEX OFFENDER REGISTRATION.
 Registering as a sex offender is mandatory in Washington State if convicted of a sex offense.
 There are strict deadlines that must be adhered to.
 So what happens if a convicted sex offender fails to register?

 Penalties for an FTR can range from 0 – 10 years of jail time.
 This depends on the severity of the underlying sex offense and the number of FTR instances.
 For example, you may serve no jail time for a first failure to register violation.
 However, if you already have an FTR conviction on record, the penalty for a second violation may be high.
 Defending a FTR charge can be a challenge, as it is up to you to educate yourself and follow through on registration.

 Will there be a warrant issued for my arrest?
 This is a possibility.
 It may not come to light immediately (if say, for instance, you’re registered, but failed to update after a move).
 However, it cannot be avoided indefinitely.
 Once you have missed your annual registration, your CCO may notify the prosecutor’s office.
 At that point, a warrant for the FTR may be issued.